WeblateOrg/weblate/docs/vcs.rst

 .. versionadded:: 3.9

-This just adds a thin layer on top of :ref:`vcs-git` to allow pushing translation changes as merge requests instead of pushing directly to the repository.
-It currently uses the `lab`_ tool to do the push.
+This just adds a thin layer atop :ref:`vcs-git` using the `lab`_ tool to allow pushing translation changes as merge requests instead of pushing directly to the repository.

 There is no need to use this access Git repositories, ordinary :ref:`vcs-git` works the same, the only difference is how pushing to a repository is